danielmapar/VRFoundations/README.md

     * Udacity Flocking Example

         * In this example, we edited a script to suit our needs.
 We wanted to change the object that was flocking, so we edited a property.
 We got several errors in our console.
 By reading the error, we learned that we were missing a mesh renderer because there wasn’t one on our objects.
 We commented out the lines that mentioned mesh renderer, and running it again, worked.

+### Final Project Notes

+* Making the UI Interactive
+    * During this step we will make the SignPost interactive by adding script and event trigger components to it.
+The process is almost identical to what we did with the Coin, Key, and Door in the previous step, but we **don't need a collider to interact with UI game objects**.
+Instead, we need to verify that the Canvas game object has a Graphic Raycaster component, and because we are using GVR, we will replace Unity's Graphic Raycaster with Google VR's GvrPointerGraphicRaycaster.
+        * Remove the Graphic Raycaster component that is automatically added when creating a new canvas game objects.
+            * You don't need to associate a collider with the UI object, the RayCaster will do the magic trick.